-My intention was to capture a symmetrical shape in appearance but that would be denied by a few elements, in this case the curve on one side and the folded surface on the other side.
+My intention was to capture a symmetrical shape in appearance but that would be denied by a few elements, in this case, the curve on one side and the folded surface on the other side.
 I intended to introduce surprise in a symmetrical shape, to deny it but to also sustain it.
 So what I did was to deny the symmetry using the surrounding volumes and the sky and to sustain it using the light rendering.
-Pretty complex concept in appearance but very clear to me all the time when I was working on the image.
+A quite complex concept in appearance but very clear to me all the time when I was working on the image.

 How I create my dark skies